zantoshi/zbd-paywall-py/README.md

-# LN App Starter Code
+# ZBD LN Paywall Starter Code

 This is a template that can be used to build LN Apps using the ZEBEDEE.io API.